arantespp/arantespp.com/posts/zettel/round-robin-scheduling.md

 - It's an algorithm to handle processes and tasks in [computing](/tags/computing).

-- It gives time slices, or time quanta, to each process in equal portion and circular order.
+- It gives time slices, or time quanta, to each process in equal portions and circular order.

 - With this algorithm, the system handles low-priority and doesn't get stuck in large jobs with uncertain time to complete.